glotzerlab/hoomd-examples/CONTRIBUTING.md

 ### Name notebook files appropriately

-Notebook files should be named like `0000-Example-Title.ipynb`.
+Notebook files should be named like `00-Example-Title.ipynb` and placed in the appropriate (sub-)section directory.
 Use `-` instead of spaces.
-The four digit code should be unique and chosen so that the example appears in the correct place in lexicographical order.
-Specifically, the first digit is the section number, the second digit is the subsection, and the last two are the example number within the subsection.
-See the [examples outline](OUTLINE.md) for context.
+The leading digits should be chosen so that the example appears in the correct place in lexicographical order.
+See the [examples outline](README.md) for the outline of current examples.

 ### List examples in the outline

-Add new examples to the [examples outline](OUTLINE.md).
+Add new examples to the [examples outline](README.md).